Behangana/-DairyIQ/README.md

-# DairyIQ - Milk Quality Prediction and Analytics System
+# DairyIQ - Milk Quality Classification System

-**DairyIQ** is a machine learning-powered web application for raw cow milk quality prediction, batch record management, standards-based observations, analytics, and PDF reporting.
+**DairyIQ** is a machine learning-powered web application for raw cow milk quality classification, batch record management, standards-based observations, analytics, and PDF reporting.

 The system uses a **Laravel + Inertia/Vue** application for the user-facing